roshanleharwani/AutoConnect/Readme.md

 This tool is compatible with Windows operating systems.

-## Contribution

-Contributions are welcome!
-Feel free to fork the repository, make changes, and submit a pull request.

 ## Issues

-If you encounter any issues or have suggestions for improvement, please open an issue on the [GitHub repository](link_to_repository_issues).
+If you encounter any issues or have suggestions for improvement, please open an issue on the [GitHub repository](https://github.com/roshanleharwani/AutoConnect/issues).

 ## License